ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Endorser:

-: An entity (typically a manufacturer) whose Endorsements are required for Verifiers to appraise the authenticity of Evidence.
+: An role performed by an entity (typically a manufacturer) whose Endorsements are required for Verifiers to appraise the authenticity of Evidence.

 Evidence: